 After allowing the last drops of chai to drain into her cup, Stella tosses her tea bags into the waste bin and asks the three college students sitting in the ghost chairs across from her what they have prepared for the meeting.

-Mariana, a Native Miamian like Stella, crosses her smooth, tan legs and pulls the shorts of her blue and white romper down to cover her exposed thighs.
-As chair of Maison Valentino’s annual gala, she was reviewing the minutes of their last meeting and following up on action items.
+Mariana, a Miami native like Stella, crosses her smooth, tan legs and pulls the shorts of her blue and white romper down to cover her exposed thighs.
+As chair of Maison Vizcaina’s annual gala, she was reviewing the minutes of their last meeting and following up on action items.

 “I want to start with the initial sketches for the gown that we still need to source fabric for,” Stella began as soon as Mariana finished.
 “I don’t want to be running around at the last minute again this year dealing with dress fittings.
 I don’t care how fast you can sew, I want all of the gowns that are part of the presentation fitted a week in advance so that we can actually enjoy hair and make up on event day.”